Create a Java-based Transformer Service blade

 Write the Java module

 This is the functional part of the Java module that defines the actions you need it to perform.
-In this example, the Java source is in a single file called SpreadModule.java.
-Create this file in a suitable place within your development environment.
+In this example, the Java source is in a single file called SpreadModule.

 The example code is quite long, so we’ll break it up into sections in order to explain it.
 It uses Transformer’s Java Module API.